 Certain combinations of chemical environments, temperature, and stress can adversely affect parts made from thermoplastic resin.
-For this reason material that may come in contact with the 9465 unit should be carefully evaluated under end-use conditions for compatibility.
+For this reason material that may come in contact with the unit should be carefully evaluated under end-use conditions for compatibility.
 You should also follow the use and compatibility recommendations of the material manufacturer.
-The table below lists general chemical compatibility guidelines for the 9465.
+The table below lists general, chemical compatibility guidelines.